Public Wi-Fi Security Risks

 Minimise Exposure

 Reduce the risk of security threats by closing unnecessary programmes, tabs, and background applications.
-This action minimises the attack surface and lowers the chance of unauthorised access to your device or data.
+This minimises the attack surface and lowers the chance of unauthorised access to your device or data.

 Logout of Unused Accounts